 Aside from the loud fans, potential buyers would also have to accept the fairly aggressive Predator design elements and branding elements, the lack of Thunderbolt 3 or card-reader, as well as the fact that it only gets a 58 Wh battery.
 This is nonetheless an upgrade over the 48 Wh battery in the previous generation, but still smaller than you’ll get with some of the competitors.

 The latter is smaller and lighter, gets a larger 82 Wh battery and sells for a $200 premium, as one of the most affordable thin-and-light gaming notebooks on the market.
-It’s not as sturdily built, though, and still gets loud fans if you’re after the best performance the hardware can deliver.
-The Legion suffers from the same main issue as the Helios 300: short battery life, but it performs well and runs both cooler and quieter than the Predator, gets a cleaner design and Thunderbolt 3, as well as Dual GSync/Optimus modes.
+It’s not as sturdily built, though, and still gets loud with demanding PC games.
+Similarly, the Legion suffers from the same main issue as the Helios 300: short battery life, but it performs well and runs both cooler and quieter than the Predator, gets a cleaner design and Thunderbolt 3, as well as Dual GSync/Optimus modes.
 On top of that, the Legion RTX models can get cheaper than the Predators with occasional discounts.

 In conclusion, the 2019 Predator Helios 300 is a much-awaited update of one of the most popular mid-tier gaming devices of the last years.
-The previous generation has always had a price advantage on its side, though, and if that applies to the updated generation, I would expect the Helios 300 PH315-52 models to become just as popular, if not more.
+The previous generation has always had a price advantage on its side, though, and if that applies to the updated generation, I would expect these mid-2019 models to become just as popular, if not more.

-That wraps up our review of the Acer Predator Helios PH31-52, but the comments section down below is open for your questions, suggestions, and feedback, so don’t hesitate to get in touch.
+That wraps up our review of the Acer Predator Helios PH315-52.
+However, the comments section down below is open for your questions, suggestions, and feedback, so don’t hesitate to get in touch.